Rent Increases for Periodic Tenancies

 Rent Increases for Fixed Term Tenancies

-- The landlord cannot increase the rent midway through a fixed term lease agreement; the landlord has to wait until the fixed-term agreement is over.
-For example, if a tenant signs a six month lease and then signs a one year lease, the landlord must wait until the one year lease is over before increasing rent, even though the 365th day falls halfway through the one year lease.
-The landlord must wait until that lease is over the raise the rent.
+- The landlord cannot increase the rent midway through a fixed term lease agreement.
+The landlord has to wait until the fixed-term agreement is over.
+For example, a tenant signs a six month lease and then signs a one year lease.
+The landlord must wait until the one year lease is over before increasing rent.
+This is so even though the 365th day falls halfway through the one year lease.
+So, the landlord must wait until that lease is over before raising rent.

 Further examples of when a landlord can increase rent in a fixed term tenancy: